juniorbird/wadearmstrong.com-content/customizing_arc_browser_with_applescript.md

 end try
 ```

 `delay 1` just means "wait for the browser to be launched, please."
-I tell the `last window` because, if *no* window is focused, there's no `first window`, and Arc will open a new window; I assume here that the user's last window is likely to be the one they care about.
+I tell the `last window` because, if *no* window is focused, there's no `first window`, and Arc will open a new window; I assume here that the user's last window is likely to be the one the user has most recently used, so it's probably the most relevant to them.

 I do have to say I really appreciate that Arc's API supports named Spaces without me having to look up some other identifier for the Space.
 Makes it easy to switch to the space "Writing Code"!
 Technically this also works if the user passes in the number of the Space, but I'd personally rather use a name than a number.